zack-bitcoin/amoveo/docs/design/sortition_chains_theory.md

 "contracts == chains" UX Advantages
 ==========

 If you are making a new sortition on top of an existing one, it isn't going to be recorded on-chain.
-You don't have to wait for any confirmations or pay any tx fees.
 Your address isn't even recorded on-chain anywhere.
 And you can run a market that matches derivatives in single price batches.

 "contracts == chains" Resource Consumption Advantages
 ===================